 Whether you are picking individual stocks or investing into stock funds, it’s imperative that you fully understand the financial decisions that you make.

-2. Open an investment account
+Open an Investment

 Generally, when you buy or sell stocks, you’ll need to do it through an investment account or broker.